2015 SEO Trends That Will Still Be Relevant Next Year

 In 2014, mobile internet use surpassed desktop internet use.
-One out of five people in the world own a smart phone.
-That’s why you need a mobile friendly site.
+One out of five people in the world owns a smartphone.
+That’s why you need a mobile-friendly site.
 This is not optional.
 Not only that, but you need to make sure your site is optimized for mobile searches and user experience.
-Mobile user experience is now a ranking factor in Google’s search engine algorithm, so having a mobile optimized site is not only beneficial to your ranking, you can actually be penalized if your site is not mobile optimized.
+Mobile user experience is now a ranking factor in Google’s search engine algorithm, so having a mobile-optimized site is not only beneficial to your ranking, you can actually be penalized if your site is not mobile optimized.

 3. Audience Engagement

 “Content is the king” is a phrase that was thrown around a lot this year.
-It’s still true, and will continue to be true into 2016.
-Brands can no longer get away with filling their sites with so called “thin content” and articles that utilize keyword stuffing.
+It’s still true and will continue to be true in 2016.
+Brands can no longer get away with filling their sites with so-called “thin content” and articles that utilize keyword stuffing.
 Google search algorithms want to make sense of your content so that they can deliver the best quality and most relevant articles to their users.
-It’s not about quick fixes to help you rank in the organic search results any more.
+It’s not about quick fixes to help you rank in the organic search results anymore.
 Now it’s about relationship building.
-Writing engaging, unique content will help you and your brand gain your audiences trust in your knowledge and, by extension, your product.
+Writing engaging, unique content will help you and your brand gain your audience’s trust in your knowledge and, by extension, your product.

 These are just a few of the SEO trends that took over internet marketing in 2015.
 However, as users move towards wanting quality content, I believe these trends will remain relevant in 2016 and in years to come.